Feast of the Transfiguration: Armenian Apostolic Church

-Coptic Catholic and Orthodox Churches
+Coptic Catholic and Orthodox churches

-The Coptic Orthodox Church Celebrates the feast of transfiguration on 19 August, which falls as the 13th of Mesri in the Coptic calendar.
-The feast is considered one of the seven minor feasts of the church, and is celebrated in the joyful tune.
+The Coptic Orthodox Church Celebrates the feast of transfiguration on the 13th of Mesri according to the Coptic calendar (i.e. 6 August O.S. or 19 August N.S.).
+The Transfiguration always falls during St Mary's Fast so it is observed as a fasting feast.
+The feast is considered one of the seven minor Feasts of the Lord, and is celebrated in the joyful tune.

-Ethiopian Catholic and Orthodox Churches
+Ethiopian Catholic and Orthodox churches

 The Ethiopian Orthodox Church holds the ceremony of Buhe on the Feast of the Transfiguration.

 Roman Catholic Church

-In the Roman Catholic Church, the Transfiguration was once celebrated locally in various parts of the Catholic world on different days, including August 6, but was not universally recognized.
+In the Roman Catholic Church, the Transfiguration was once celebrated locally in various parts of the Catholic world on different days, including 6 August, but was not universally recognized.
 In 1456, the Kingdom of Hungary repulsed an Ottoman invasion of the Balkans by breaking the siege of Belgrade.
-News of the victory arrived in Rome on August 6.
-Given the importance to international politics at that time of such battles between Christian and Muslim nations, in celebration of the victory Pope Callixtus III elevated the Transfiguration to a Feast day to be celebrated in the entire Roman rite.
+News of the victory arrived in Rome on 6 August.
+Given the importance to international politics at that time of such battles between Christian and Muslim nations, in celebration of the victory, Pope Callixtus III elevated the Transfiguration to a Feast day to be celebrated in the entire Roman rite.

-In 2002, Pope John Paul II selected the Transfiguration as one of the five Luminous Mysteries of the rosary.
+In 2002, Pope John Paul II selected the Transfiguration as one of the five Luminous Mysteries of the Rosary.

 Old Catholic Church

-The Old Catholic Church celebrates the Transfiguration typically on August 6, according to the Roman rite calendar; however, every local Old Catholic Church throughout the world has the option to celebrate this major feast on a different day.
+The Old Catholic Church celebrates the Transfiguration typically on 6 August, according to the Roman rite calendar; however, every local Old Catholic Church throughout the world has the option to celebrate this major feast on a different day.
 The Old Catholic theological view of the Transfiguration shares much in common with the Eastern Orthodox perspective.
 Old Catholics also believe that the transfiguration was a major event that revealed the divinity of Christ; that Jesus is indeed the splendor and eikon of the Father.
 The Transfiguration shows forth humanity in the splendor of its original form when it was united in the life-giving love of the Triune God.
 This event reveals the possibility of humanity's theosis.

 If the Transfiguration falls on a Sunday, it replaces the ordinary liturgical Ordo of the season for Sacred Liturgy.